 Middle East studies in the News

-David Meir-Levy: 'Facts on the Ground' - Nadia Abu el-Haj's New Salvo in the Arab Propaganda War Against Israel
+David Meir-Levi: 'Facts on the Ground' - Nadia Abu el-Haj's New Salvo in the Arab Propaganda War Against Israel

-The following review, written by David Meir-Levy, of Nadia Abu El Haj's book was forwarded to me.
+The following review, written by David Meir-Levi, of Nadia Abu El Haj's book was forwarded to me.
 I present it here in full.

 "Facts on the Ground" - Nadia Abu el-Haj's New Salvo in the Arab Propaganda War Against Israel.

 One of my favorite professors (and later my colleague) at Tel Aviv university used to adjure his students with the following definition: "Archaeology is the science of digging a hole, and spinning a yarn."

 Professor Nadia abu el-Haj does not bother to dig the hole.